Maverick-Karan/CloudResume-Backend/README.md

 -Created a Lambda funtion using Python to increment visitor counter and attached permissions to access DynamoDB
 -Integrated Lambda funtion with API gateway for Website JS to POST request via RESTful API
 -Initiated Cloudfront Distribution and attached S3 Bucket as origin
--Created a Hosted Zone in Rooute 53 and created a Type A record
+-Created a Type A record in a Hosted Zone in Route 53
--Bought a Domain Name via third party, changed DNS NS as per Route53 NS
+-Bought a Domain Name via third party, changed their DNS NS as per Route53 NS
--Requested TLS certificate for HTTPS via AWS Certificate Manager and attached to Cloudfront Distribution
+-Requested TLS certificate for HTTPS via AWS Certificate Manager and attached it to Cloudfront Distribution
 -Created Terraform modules and resources to manage Infrastructure as Code
 -Initialized Terraform Remote State Locking
 -Pushed the code to Github Repo